softwaregroup-bg/ut-port-script/eip.md

 ![point to pont](./img/point-to-point.gif)

+This is the default and most used mode, as it does not require any additional configuration and is the easiest to use.
+Most of the ports within UT framework work in point to point mode by just calling their handlers, prefixed with the namespace of the port.

 ### [Publish-Subscribe Channel](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html)

+Publish-subscribe is not frequently used, as it requires persisting of messages and usage of third party message queue software for message broker.
+There are per demand efforts to support this in both the bus and in specialized ports, but is not yet fully implemented.
+The potentially supported message queues are IBM MQ, Rabbit MQ and Apache Kafka.

 ### [Datatype Channel](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DatatypeChannel.html)

+UT does not have any specific concept or recommendation for this pattern.

 ### [Invalid Message Channel](https://www.enterpriseintegrationpatterns.com/patterns/messaging/InvalidMessageChannel.html)

+Currently this is not supported.
+Error logs are the place to check for invalid messages, it the port implemented error logging of invalid messages.

 ### [Dead Letter Channel](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DeadLetterChannel.html)

 ![dead](./img/dead.gif)

+This is usually implemented in a message queue software, so it is not in the scope of UT framework.

 ### [Guaranteed Delivery](https://www.enterpriseintegrationpatterns.com/patterns/messaging/GuaranteedMessaging.html)

 ![guaranteed](./img/guaranteed.gif)

+Transparent persistence is usually implemented in a message queue software, so it is not in the scope of UT framework.
+For explicit persistence, ports like `ut-port-sql` or `ut-port-file` can be used.

 ### [Channel Adapter](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ChannelAdapter.html)

 ![adapter](./img/adapter.gif)

+Channel adapter within the UT framework is `ut-bus`.
+Ports use the bus API to send and receive messages.
+The most used API method is `importMethod`, which is used to send message to other ports.
+It is often conveniently provided in the `import` property of the first argument of the function, which defines the port, as shown in the section [Message Channel](#message-channel)

 ### [Messaging Bridge](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingBridge.html)